| The

 rough draft and "bordélique") of everything that was

 the Sociological art production in the previous years.
-(14)
+(14) The cause is complete: Forest

 claims the creative bubbling but in a coherent organization,